 Le Grand Concours is a national competition sponsored by the American Association of Teachers of French.
 Students were evaluated for their written, oral and listening comprehension skills in French.
 More than 72,000 students in all 50 states competed in the 2019 event.
-Second grade student, Juniper Oser, ranked in the 95th percentile nationally in the 84th annual event earning a gold medal.
-Delaney Stout and Gabriella Cordon ranked in the 90th percentile nationally earning silver medals.
-Nelson Cordon ranked in the 85th percentile nationally also earning a silver medal.
-Elizabeth Grohsman, Peyton Abbott, and Lia Khoury ranked in the 80th percentile nationally earning bronze medals according to Lisa Narug, National Director of Le Grand Concours.
+Second-grade student, Juniper Oser, ranked in the 95th percentile nationally in the 84th annual event earning a gold medal.
+Fifth-grade students, Delaney Stout, and Gabriella Cordon ranked in the 90th percentile nationally earning silver medals.
+Sixth-grade student Nelson Cordon ranked in the 85th percentile nationally also earning a silver medal.
+Elizabeth Grohsman (4th grade), Peyton Abbott (3rd grade), and Lia Khoury (2nd grade) ranked in the 80th percentile nationally earning bronze medals according to Lisa Narug, National Director of Le Grand Concours.

 AATF President Anne Jensen indicated: As the president of AATF, I would like to extend my special congratulations to those students who ranked nationally in Le Grand Concours.

 They have shown a superior level of French language skills, cultural competence, and commitment to French.
 It is my hope that these students will continue their interest in French and pursue study and travel opportunities as future ambassadors of the French language and the many cultures it represents.
 I would also like to congratulate the teachers who prepared nationally ranked students because without their dedication and hard work these students would not have attained their ranking.
 Finally, I would like to express my appreciation to the parents who have supported and advocated for the French programs in their children’s schools.
 Our Association is grateful to the dedication and hard work of everyone who shares our passion for the promotion of French.